-Anchorage, Alaska, December 4, 2023 - Chief Justice Peter J. Maassen of the Alaska Supreme Court announces the re-appointment of three of the four presiding judges: Superior Court Judge Amy Mead for the First Judicial District; Superior Court Judge Paul A. Roetman for the Second Judicial District; and Superior Court Judge Thomas A. Matthews for the Third Judicial District.
-The Chief Justice is appointing Superior Court Judge Brent E. Bennett for the Fourth Judicial District.
+Anchorage, Alaska, November 27, 2024 - Chief Justice Peter J. Maassen of the Alaska Supreme Court announces the re-appointment of the four presiding judges: Superior Court Judge Amy Mead for the First Judicial District; Superior Court Judge Paul A. Roetman for the Second Judicial District; Superior Court Judge Thomas A. Matthews for the Third Judicial District; and Superior Court Judge Brent E. Bennett for the Fourth Judicial District.